Five Football Players

 Dalton and Jestin were both honorable mention selections for the Tampa Tribune’s 2014 All-Pinellas County football team.
 Jestin also was selected to play in the Pinellas Senior All-star game.

-The BlueJackets also had Aaron Rodriguez commit to New Mexico Military Institute and Thomas Silver commit to Jacksonville University.
+The BlueJackets also had Aaron Rodriguez commit to New Mexico prep school Institute and Thomas Silver commit to Jacksonville University.

 “Farragut has given me a great opportunity, something I never would have received if I had stayed in Panama,” said Aaron, who begin attending Farragut his junior year.
 “I am excited about what the future holds.”